netdata/netdata/packaging/installer/methods/packages.md

 > ### Note
 >
-> Since July 2022, Netdata moved the shipping process of native packages from Package Cloud to it's private hosted
+> In July 2022, we switched hosting of our native packages from Package Cloud to self-hosted repositories.
-> repo.
-We still maintain the Package Cloud repo though.
-This is important to understand when you gonna try to manually config
+> We still maintain the Package cloud repositories, but they are not guaranteed to work and may be removed
-> your repo to receive packages.
-Let's assume that you want to install repoconfig for your Fedora 3X distro.
+> without prior warning.
 > You find the following `repoconfigs`:
 >
 > - `netdata-repo-1-2.noarch.rpm` : You will receive packages for the `stable` channel of the Agent from our Package Cloud